TheMallyGuy/tauri-scratch-ext/extension/README.md

 # Extensions

-If you perfer lighter in sizes, choose small!
+If you prefer lighter in sizes, choose small!

-## For V1:
-If you perfer lighter in sizes, choose formatted!
+V1 is deprecated.
+Please use later version for compatibility!